sandeep066/js-all-projects/notes/HowBrowserWorks.md

 ---

-## Who Does This Work — Browser Engine or Rendering Engine?
+## Who Does This Work (DOM creation and updates)  — Browser Engine or Rendering Engine?

 ### Short Answer
 - **Tokenization, parsing, DOM/CSSOM creation, render tree construction, layout, paint, and compositing are done by the _Rendering Engine_, which is a core part of the Browser Engine.**